pysiss/pysiss/README.md

 **Warning** - this library is in a pre-pre-pre-alpha state and could change without warning.

-For a list of contributors, see `contributors.txt`.
+For a list of contributors, see `contributors.md`.

 Building and installing pysiss
 ------------------------------

 `pysiss` has quite a few dependencies, most of which come from the numpy/scipy/matplotlib ecosystem.

-You will have to have the standard [numpy][1]/[scipy][2] stack plus[pandas][3] at a minimum, while you will need [matplotlib][4] for the plotting modules, and [owslib][12] for calls to SISS services.
-You can install all of these (with the exception of the cwavelets library, see below) in a single line with the following command:
+You will have to have the standard [numpy][1]/[scipy][2] stack at a minimum, while you will need [matplotlib][4] for the plotting modules.
+Installing the scientific Python stack can be a bit of a pain in the arse if you're not used to it, especially on non-Linux systems, so you might like to check out [Enthought Canopy][6], [Anaconda][7], [Python(x, y)][8] or [Pyzo][11] if you want an easy install experience.

-    pip install numpy scipy matplotlib pandas owslib

-If your system complains that it can't find pip, then try `easy_install install ...` instead (or just install pip: `easy_install pip`).

-If the command line is a bit scary than most of these libraries should come for free with a standard scientific Python stack these days, check out [Enthought Canopy][6], [Anaconda][7], [Python(x, y)][8] or [Pyzo][11] if you want an easy install experience.
+Once you've got the numpy/scipy/matplotlib stack installed, you need:

+- [pandas][3] for data munging,
+- [owslib][12] for calls to SISS services,

 If you've installed all the libraries above, all you should need to do is enter the python directory, and execute